-We record each child's level of development against the Early Learning Goals and use Development Matters, 2021, along with our specifically designed curriculum, to plan, assess and inform next steps so that all children have the opportunity to achieve a Good Level Of Development.
+We use our progressively designed curriculum, to plan, assess and inform next steps so that all children have the opportunity to make progress.
 Observations and assessment of each individual pupil is on-going with the information gained being used to ensure that future planning reflects identified needs.
 The early years team have weekly planning meetings to discuss each child and the ways we will adapt the provision to address their learning and any needs identified.

 Assessment in the Foundation Stage takes the form of both formal and informal observations, teacher and teacher assistant knowledge of the pupils and photographic evidence.
 Assessment is completed regularly and involves both the teacher and other adults, as appropriate.
 The collection of assessment data in the Foundation Stage Profile is a statutory requirement.
 Assessment data is recorded by the teachers Reception and Nursery in progress records, online learning journals and collating examples of each child's work.
 The work books and online learning journey contain a wide range of evidence that we share with parents at each parental consultation meeting.
 We also e- mail the online learning journeys to parents regularly.